ViaEth/PayViaEth/README.rst

 Documentation
 -------------

 Documentation for the `payviaeth` plugin is available in the `docs/` directory of the plugin repository.
-The documentation is written in reStructuredText and can be generated into HTML or PDF format using Sphinx.
+The documentation is written in reStructuredText and can be generated into HTML format using Sphinx.

 3rd Party APIs
 --------------